PD Dr. Eva Knop

 with the URPP Global Change and Biodiversity of the

-University of Zürich, and based at Agroscope, the Swiss
+University of Zürich, and based at Agroscope.

-In my PhD I investigate diurnal and nocturnal species interactions and how they are affected by a human induced disturbance, namely light pollution.
+I investigate diurnal and nocturnal species interactions and how they are affected by a human induced disturbance, namely light pollution.
 Further, I investigate how artificial light at night affects the pollination success of plants.

 My PhD project evaluates the effectiveness of in-field measures for restoring sky lark populations and functional biodiversity.
 Furthermore, I am testing the underlying mechanisms driving the observed pattern.